 Deploying OpenVPN Service

-This image only ensures basic functionality works correctly.
-If you have the ability to configure it yourself, it’s recommended to set up your own or refer to the implementation method of this image to complete it.
-Before using, you need to have basics in Linux and Docker.
+This Docker image ensures only basic functionality.
+If you have the capability to configure manually, it is recommended that you build your own setup or refer to the implementation method of this image.
+Prior knowledge of Linux and Docker is required before use.
 This image has been tested on Debian 9.
-What is described here is how to use it on Debian 9, which generally can be applied to other systems such as Ubuntu.
-The default port for this service is 1190/UDP, please ensure this rule is allowed in your firewall.
+The instructions here are for Debian 9, but they generally apply to other systems such as Ubuntu.
+By default, this service uses port 1190/UDP—ensure this rule is allowed in your firewall.

-You also need to make the following modifications on your server.
-Execute the command:
+You need to make the following changes on your server.
+Run the commands:

 sysctl -p

-If your server has installed ufw, you also need to write the following content in the first few lines of /etc/ufw/before.rules.
-The eth0 and network segment here should be modified according to your actual server interface and configuration.
-Note that it should be added before the *filter rules (if any).
+If your server has ufw installed, you must also add the following lines to the beginning of /etc/ufw/before.rules.
+Adjust eth0 and the subnet according to your actual server interface and network configuration.
+Note: These lines should be added before any *filter rules.

 *nat